cristianofranco76/getting-and-Cleaning-Data/CodeBook.md

 87. "fBodyBodyAccJerkMag.std.."
 88. "fBodyBodyGyroMag.std.."
 89. "fBodyBodyGyroJerkMag.std.."

+The variables 4:89 are as described in the experiment above.

 2) <b>"mean_data.txt"</b> -> sumarize the tidy data calculating the <b>means of all the variables (4:89)</b> by the <b>groups of subject and activity</b>.